 The best skis 2019

 Selected as one of the best skis on the market and reviewed for several years by PROSKILAB, the SLX Fusion from Elan has often come close to the top spot on the podium without ever winning it.
 This year, the ski finally won a well-deserved "Best Ski" award because of its perfect blend of performance, predictability, and fun.

 You'll get plenty of performance, for sure.
 The ski excels in every...
 Read on

-The Kendo from Völkl, which (just) missed out on the "Best Ski" medal last year in harder snow conditions, got it back this year.
-This year, we reviewed a longer model (184 cm against 176 last year) which improved its stability and flotation in powder.
+Last year, the Völkl Kendo lost its "Best Ski" medal by a narrow margin when tested in harder snow conditions, but it managed to get it again back this year.
+This year, we reviewed a longer model (184 cm vs 176 cm last year), which improved stability and flotation in powder.

-The ski has once again consolidated its excellent reputation and the professional reviewers gave it rave reviews: "Super ski", "Perfection!",...
+The ski once again confirms its excellent reputation and the pro testers gave it rave reviews: "Super ski," "Perfection,"...
 Read on

-Already a winner last year, the Speed Master GS with the R22 race plate confirms its superior performance this year.
+Already a winner last year, the Speed Master GS with the R22 race plate reaffirms its superior performance this year.

-Along with its twin the Rossignol Hero Master, this ski outperformed all the other skis in the "Giant Slalom" category where we are looking for high-performance skis that are still accessible to recreational skiers.
+Along with its twin the Rossignol Hero Master, this ski outperformed all the other skis in the "Giant Slalom" category where we look for high-performance skis that are still accessible to recreational skiers.

 While Völkl skis regularly stand at the top of the podium in the PROSKILAB™ All-Mountain category, their carving skis have found it more difficult to feature among the best skis in the world.

-Things change - the testers loved the Deacon 74.
-It is in the Carvers category where we select high-performance skis that are less demanding than race-inspired skis but will still get your heart pumping.
+Things change.
+The testers were very excited by the Deacon 74, which is the Carvers category.
+Here, we select high-performance skis that are less demanding than race-inspired skis but that will still get your...
+Read on

-We pre-reviewed some of the Kästle line in January 2018 and decided to include the most promising models in our PROSKILAB review (2 months later).
-The MX84 was among the skis selected and, like its big brother the MX 67 in the Carvers category, generated real enthusiasm among the professional reviewers.
+We pre-tested some of the skis in the Kästle range in January 2018 and decided to include the most promising models in our PROSKILAB test, which took place two months later.
+The MX84 was among the skis selected and, like its big brother the MX 67 in the Carvers category, generated a lot of enthusiasm among the pro testers.

 The ski is identical to Dynastar's Speed Master GS R22.